- Clinical science

 - Possible pharmacotherapy

-- Indicated if insufficient improvement with conservative treatment
+- Indicated if conservative treatment does not provide sufficient improvement of symptoms

 - Procedure of choice: midurethral sling to elevate the urethra

-- Alternative: urethropexy (colposuspension) used to be the gold standard but less desired because it requires laparotomy or laparoscopy and has more complications
+- Formerly the gold standard (before the introduction of midurethral slings) but now used less because it requires laparotomy or laparoscopy and is associated with more complications

-- Mainly reserved for patients also requiring repair of pelvic organ prolapse
+- Mainly reserved for patients who also require repair of pelvic organ prolapse

 - Less common alternatives